Case Study 2

-Our Sonic Style Guide served as the roadmap for Sega’s licensees and strategic partners in the proper use and portrayal of this character across a wide spectrum of licensed products and co-branding promotions.
-As a Preferred Vendor to Sega, we illustrated and designed Sonic packaging and promotional art for brand leaders including Coca-Cola, Campbell’s Soup, Mattel, Milton-Bradley, Nikko, Western Publishing/Golden Books and Thermos, among many more—across a broad range of categories.
+Our Sonic Style Guide served as the roadmap for Sega’s licensees and strategic partners in the proper use and portrayal of this character across a wide spectrum of licensed categories, products and co-branding promotions.
+As an official “Preferred Vendor” to Sega, we illustrated and designed Sonic The Hedgehog product packaging and promotional art for brand leaders including Coca-Cola, Campbell’s Soup, Mattel, Milton-Bradley, Nikko Japan, Western Publishing/Golden Books and Thermos, among many more.